 City Council has adopted an ambitious strategy to reduce community-wide greenhouse gas (GHG) emissions in Toronto to net zero by 2040.
-Existing buildings account for approximately 56 per cent of the total in Toronto, mainly from the use of fossil fuels like natural gas for space and water heating.
+Existing buildings account for approximately 56 per cent of the total emissions in Toronto, mainly from the use of fossil fuels like gas for space and water heating.

-To reduce emissions in existing buildings, the City’s TransformTO Net Zero Strategy and Net Zero Existing Buildings Strategy identified the implementation of building emissions performance standards as one of the most impactful policies the City can implement to significantly reduce our carbon impact.
+To reduce emissions in existing buildings, the City’s TransformTO Net Zero Strategy and Net Zero Existing Buildings Strategy identified the implementation of building emissions performance standards (BEPS) as one of the most impactful policies the City can implement to significantly reduce our carbon impact.
 BEPS are intended to drive the scale and depth of emission reductions needed in existing buildings.
 BEPS will also look to enhance and/or create supporting policies, programs and resources, and facilitate access to incentives, recognizing that some buildings may face more challenges to decarbonize.

 In developing the BEPS, City staff are following these design principles: